Zoom

 On wrapping it up with a meme: reflecting on the semester Each semester I ask my Search and the Information Landscape sections to reflect on their learning by thinking about it figuratively and metaphorically, visualizing the landscape and their place in it.
 This year, I added the option of a meme to the visualization menu.
 I wonder what would happen if you asked your students to wrap up their year in the library, their year of learning, or their year in a particular class with a visualization of some sort.
 Why visualize learning?
 If you are a constructionist, you believe learning is an active process.
 Having some type of spatial mnemonic aids in organizing our memories for later retrieval.
 This semester my students described the search landscape as icebergs, porous hourglasses, archaeological digs, complex maps, equations, air purifiers, etc. First I’ll share some of suggested digital tools.
 Digital Tools Here are some suggested digital tools learners might use to visualize their learning.
 For infographics: For posters and images: Comic makers

 OASIS Badge the World A true gift from SHEG: DIY digital literacy assessments and tools for historical thinking You may remember Stanford History Education Group (SHEG) for its groundbreaking and utterly depressing report, Evaluating Information: The Cornerstone of Online Civic Reasoning.
 In the November 2016 Executive Summary, the researchers shared: When thousands of students respond to dozens of tasks there are endless variations.
 That was certainly the case in our experience.
+However, at each level—middle school, high school, and college—these variations paled in comparison to a stunning and dismaying consistency.
 Did you ever wonder how your own students might perform on those dozens of tasks?
 SHEG currently offers three impressive curricula that may be put to immediate use in secondary classrooms and libraries.
 Using everyday digital content, the COR paper and online assessments directly connect to the questions posed in SHEG’s study and engage learners in credibility decision-making around three COR Competencies: Who’s behind the information?
-The free assessments include Google Docs assessments to copy and digital rubrics to download.
-These assessments might be used to engage learners in discussion before an inquiry.
-1.
+The twenty assessments include: 1.